JoseRoca/AfxNova/docs/Graphics /CGraphCtx Class.md

 ```
 ---

-## <a name="openglskeleton"></a>CWindow OpenGL Graphic Control Skeleton
+## <a name="openglskeleton"></a>CWindow OpenGL Graphic Control

-The following example demonstrates the use of OpenGL and GDI+ together.
+The following example demonstrates the use of the graphic control, OpenGL and GDI+ classes together.

 ```
 ' ########################################################################################
 ' Microsoft Windows
 ' Contents: CWindow OpenGL Graphic Control Skeleton
-' Compiler: FreeBasic 32 & 64 bit
+' Graphic control, GDI+ classes and OpenGL working together ' Compiler: FreeBasic 32 & 64 bit
 ' Copyright (c) 2017 José Roca.
 Freeware.
 Use at your own risk.
 ' THIS CODE AND INFORMATION IS PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND, EITHER